mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # API Considerations

 The mapping described in the previous sections poses some interface requirements on the QUIC implementation.
-Although a basic mapping should work without any of these requirements most of the optimizations regarding rate adaptation and RTCP mapping require certain functionalities to be exposed to the application.
+Although a basic mapping shoul d work without any of these requirements most of the optimizations regarding rate adaptation and RTCP mapping require certain functionalities to be exposed to the application.
 The following to sections contain a list of information that is required by an